lokeshtr/NSCLC/README.md

 ## Machine learning

-1. Run through the commands in <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b>.
-The process is time-consuming and the users may have to wait while the models compile their output.
+The code required to perform machine learning are included in <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b> notebooks.

-2. After compilation, the users may examine the individual outputs.

 ## PPI network analysis